ponylang/ponylang-website/content/reference/pony-performance-cheatsheet.md

 Pony schedulers use a work-stealing algorithm that allows idle schedulers to take work from other schedulers.
 In a loaded system, the work stealing algorithm can keep all the CPUs busy.
 When CPUs are underutilized, unused scheduler threads are suspended until there is enough work for them.
 In most cases, scheduler thread suspend/resume will have minimal negative impact on performance but significant positive impact on resource efficiency.

 Depending on the workload and concurrency characteristics of a partiticular application, it might be worth tuning how things function.
 In some instances, where efficiency isn't a concern, you can specify `--ponynoscale` in order to disable scheduler thread suspension by indicating that the minimum active scheduler threads required is the same as the total number of scheduler threads.
 This, however, can lead to work-stealing having a negative impact on performance due to CPU cache thrashing.
 In such cases, running with fewer threads might result in better performance.
-When you run your pony program, you can pass the `--ponythreads=X` option to indicate how many scheduler threads the program will create.
+When you run your pony program, you can pass the `--ponymaxthreads=X` option to indicate the maximal number of scheduler threads the program will create.

 We suggest you rely on the default behavior where Pony scheduler threads automagically adjust to the workload.
 However, if you want to squeeze as much performance as possible, we suggest the following: